Blood Sweat and Years

-Blood Sweat and Years is the second album by the American rapper JT Money.
+Blood Sweat and Years is the second solo studio album by American rapper JT Money.
 It was released in May 1, 2001 through Priority Records.

 Blood Sweat and Years wasn't as successful as Money's previous album, peaking at No. 48 on the Billboard 200 and No. 9 on the Top R&B/Hip-Hop Albums.
 A single, "Hi-Lo", made it to No. 64 on the Hot R&B/Hip-Hop Singles & Tracks.

 Production

 The album was produced by Dallas Austin, Sam Sneed, and C. Stewart.

 Critical reception

 AllMusic wrote that "JT Money will never be mistaken for a lyrical giant like Rakim, but the fact that his lyrics are subpar will mean little to clubgoers who will appreciate the album for exactly what it is—an invitation to get on the dancefloor."
 The A.V.
 Club stated that the album finds JT "largely abandoning the pimped-out act that made his debut so entertaining in favor of a dour mixture of straightforward gangsta rap, tinny club anthems, and autobiographical storytelling."
 The Morning Call thought that "Money gets one very important thing right: Party rap should be about the crowd, not the rapper or his empire."